License activation (GUI client)

 What you need

 - Your tier supports GUI client access.
-Cloud customers on any Manual or API tier (or trial pack) can activate; self-hosted Solo/Pro/Enterprise customers point at their own server URL.
+Cloud customers on any Manual or API tier (or the Free tier) can activate; self-hosted Solo/Pro/Enterprise customers point at their own server URL.

 First-run flow